 It may take up to 6 months to achieve 90% wound strength.
 Full wound strength may not be achieved until 2 years after surgery!
 Based on this, we recommend that you limit your activities for a full 6 weeks after surgery.
 What exactly does this mean?
 Anything that increases the pressure inside of your abdominal cavity will place stress and strain on the stitches and repair work in your pelvis and vagina.
 If enough stress is placed, the stitches and repair can break or be torn down.
 We recommend that you avoid any activity which will unduly increase your intra-abdominal pressure.
 Specific guidelines are given below.

 a) Exercise

-Avoid all exercise other than walking for 6 weeks.
-Walking is encouraged.
-It gives you good cardiovascular benefits and helps your body heal!
-You can walk on level ground as much as you want to.
-Stairmasters or similar devices are fine if you do not use them in the inclined position.
+Avoid high impact exercise and heavy lifting for 6 weeks.
+Walking is encouraged starting the day of surgery.
+It gives you good cardiovascular benefits and helps your body heal.

 b) Lifting